Skip to main content

 AI: That's interesting!
 Did you know the Elder Wand is made of elder wood?

-Instead, if you first classify the input as either a product_info or technical_support query, then you can make sure that the LLM respond in a way that makes sense within that frame of reference.
+If you first classify the input as either product_info or technical_support, you can ensure the LLM responds within the correct frame of reference.

 Building a Magical Support Router (Code Walkthrough)

-We'll walk through a magical wand support system with two departments:
+We’ll build a wand support system with two departments:

-We use Google's @google/genai Node.js SDK to interact with Gemini, and JSON schema validation to enforce structure.
+We use Google’s @google/genai Node.js SDK to interact with Gemini, with JSON schema validation to enforce structure.

 1. The Wand Product Catalogue